Juniper-SE/vmm-v3-script/Doc/README.md

 - argument `list` :  to get the list of running VMs
 - argument `set_gw`: to send configuration of gateway (ip address on other interface (em1,em2, etc) and DHCP server configuration)
 - argument `set_host`: to send configuration to Linux VMs
-- argument `init_junos`: to send configuration to vEX and/or vPTX
 - argument `create_gw_config`: to create wireguard configuration

 ## Caution